stroopwafel11/Tutorial-Github-1/README.md

 ## Step 1.
 Create a Repository
 A repository is usually used to organize a single project.
 Repositories can contain folders and files, images, videos, spreadsheets, and data sets – anything your project needs.
 We recommend including a README, or a file with information about your project.
 GitHub makes it easy to add one at the same time you create your new repository.
 It also offers other common options such as a license file.

-Your hello-world repository can be a place where you store ideas, resources, or even share and discuss things with others.
+Your `hello-world` repository can be a place where you store ideas, resources, or even share and discuss things with others.

 ## To create a new repository

 1. In the upper right corner, next to your avatar or identicon, click  and then select New repository.
-2. Name your repository hello-world.
+2. Name your repository `hello-world`.
 3. Write a short description.
 4. Select Initialize this repository with a README.